0dayatday0/BattleFN-cheat-analysis/README.md

 The cheat pseudo-developer was so dumb to sign a driver with a valid certificate that manual map any driver present in C:\driver.sys.

+## Instructions
 Simply put the batch file "mmap_driver.bat" present in a folder with your driver to manual map named "mapped_driver.sys" and run the batch as administrator.
 No need to take care of cleaning up the mapper as it already self-unload and delete the service registry key.

+## Notes
+No additional note to add beside how someone can be that clueless in what hes doing

 ## easy-rw - PoC for reading/writing process memory using BattleFN's cheat kernel modules